1969: The Guess Who appeared on American Bandstand.

 1947: Albert Bouchard, singer-songwriter, drummer and founding member of Blue Oyster Cult, was born in Watertown, New York.

-1967: Heavy D was born in Mandeville, Jamaica; died of a blood clot in his lung November 8, 2011.
+1967: Heavy D was born in Mandeville, Jamaica; died of a blood clot in his lung November 8, 2011 in Los Angeles.

 1969: Rich Robinson, songwriter, guitarist and founding member of the Black Crowes, was born in Atlanta, Georgia.